 Blair Garrou has significant experience in operating, investing in and advising startup companies, particularly in the software industry.
 Prior to co-founding Mercury Fund, Blair was the CEO of Intermat, a leader in product information management software (acq. by IHS).
 Prior to Intermat, Blair was a Principal of Genesis Park, a Houston-based venture capital and private equity firm, where he focused on the firm’s software investments, including Intermat, FuelQuest (acq. by Saracen Energy), and SAT Corporation (acq. by Invensys).
 Prior to Genesis Park, Blair helped launch and was the Director of Operations for the Houston Technology Center (HTC), the largest technology incubator in the state of Texas, and he led the formation of the Houston Angel Network, one of the largest and most active angel investment organizations in the U.S. Previously, Blair was an investment banker with BMO Nesbitt Burns, and an auditor with Deloitte & Touche.
 He received a B.S. in Management with special attainments in Commerce from Washington & Lee University.

-Blair is also a co-founder and advisor of SURGE Accelerator (Houston, TX), a mentor-driven seed accelerator focused on entrepreneurs seeking to solve the world’s energy problems using software.
-Blair is also a mentor with seed accelerators The Brandery (Cincinnati, OH) and TechStars (Austin, Chicago).
-Outside of Mercury, Blair serves in board and/or advisory roles for UTHealth, the Post Oak School, the Rice Alliance for Technology & Entrepreneurship, and YPO – Gulf States Chapter.
+Blair is also a co-founder of Station Houston, a coworking accelerator, and SURGE Accelerator, a mentor-driven seed accelerator focused on entrepreneurs seeking to solve the world’s energy problems using software.
+Blair is a mentor with seed accelerators The Brandery (Cincinnati, OH) and TechStars (Austin, Chicago).
+Outside of Mercury, Blair serves in board and/or advisory roles for UTHealth, the Post Oak School, the Rice Alliance for Technology & Entrepreneurship, Texas Venture Capital Association, and YPO – Gulf States Chapter.
 Blair is an Adjunct Professor at the Jones Graduate School of Business at Rice University where he teaches a course on venture capital.
 Blair also was named to the Houston Business Journal’s inaugural “40 under 40,” a recognition of outstanding business and community leaders under the age of 40.

-Dan Watkins is the co-founder of Mercury Fund where he leads the Sciences team.
-He focuses on both Physical and Life Sciences startups, many at the formation or university spinoff stage.
-Prior to Mercury, Dan served in a number of operational roles including initial CEO of DNAtrix and Nanospectra Biosciences, both oncology companies.
-Previously, Dan held the roles of Vice President at a boutique investment banking firm and Worldwide Manager of Operations Control Systems for Scientific Software-Intercomp (Baker Hughes).
-Dan currently serves on the board of directors of a number of life sciences companies including: DNAtrix, GlycosBio (industrial biotechnology), Swift Biosciences (next generation sequencing), Sinopsys Surgical (medical device) and Resonant Therapeutics (novel antibody discovery).
-Dan received a B.S. from Rice University and a M.S. and Ph.D. from Carnegie Mellon University, all in Materials Science.
+Dan Watkins focuses on novel biology life sciences startups and convergent life sciences-software and industrial-software startups.
+Prior to co-founding Mercury, Dan served in a number of operational roles including initial CEO of DNAtrix and Nanospectra Biosciences, both startup oncology companies.
+Previously, Dan held the roles of Vice President at a boutique investment banking firm and Worldwide Manager of Operations and Control Systems for Scientific Software-Intercomp.
+Dan currently serves on the board of directors of a number of life sciences companies including: DNAtrix, Resonant Therapeutics, Sinopsys Surgical and Swift Biosciences.
+Dan received a B.S. from Rice University and an M.S. and Ph.D. from Carnegie Mellon University, all in Materials Science.

 Aziz Gilani has spent the past 15 years focused on software and the internet.
 Prior to joining Mercury Fund, Aziz was a Senior Engagement Leader with Infosys Consulting, an early executive at ABB Performance Services, a Senior Consultant at Cap Gemini Ernst & Young, and an Analyst at Lotus Development Corp.
 Aziz received his BBA from the University of Texas where he was a TILF Scholar, and his MBA from Northwestern University’s Kellogg School of Management where he was an FC Austin Scholar, Kellogg Board Fellow, and Chairman of the Kellogg Private Equity and Venture Capital Conference.
 In addition, Aziz is a graduate of the Kauffman Fellows Program through the Center for Venture Education, where he completed industry-defining field work in Seed Accelerators.
 Aziz is a recognized expert in Seed Accelerators, and has been quoted in several national publications including The Wall Street Journal, The New York Times, BusinessWeek, ReadWriteWeb, TechCocktail, and The Business Journals.